olir/Frankenstein/doc/Description.md

 Install Pre-Requisites first (see below), then you have 3 options to start it:
 * _Jar execution:_
  * Download and execute the jar file from the release (see section below)
- * or build jar in app module with 'maven clean package' and execute jar in app/target
+ * or build jar in app module with maven via 'mvn clean package' and execute jar in app/target

 ## Pre-Requisites
 - [FFmpeg 3.1.1+](https://ffmpeg.org) installed.
 Select path at first startup (is stored in frankenstein.ini at user-home)